vladnoskv/Guess-A-Number/README.md

 6. If the guess is lower than the secret number, a message will be shown asking the player to try a higher number.
 7. If the guess is higher than the secret number, a message will be shown asking the player to try a lower number.
 8. If the guess is correct, a congratulations message will be shown with the number of attempts taken.
-9. If the player exceeds the maximum number of attempts, a game over message will be shown with the secret number.
+9. If the player exceeds the maximum number of attempts, a game-over message will be shown with the secret number.
 10. Attempts Counter: The game will keep track of the number of attempts made by the player.
 11. Guessed Numbers List: The game will display a list of all the guessed numbers.
 12. Each guess in the list will be accompanied by an arrow indicating whether the actual number is higher or lower.